hack4impact-uiuc/globalgiving-depth/README.md

 We can test new/unseen projects on the model and see which topics are deemed to have the highest correspondence with said project.

+NOTE 1: Right now, as I have only tested on a JSON of 52 scraped projects, the resulting topics are vague/inaccurate.
+The model definitely needs more data, but the issue could also be that we need to switch to a Guided LDA Model (see Note 2).

-NOTE: This differs from Eugenia's LDA model, which is a Guided LDA model.
+NOTE 2: This differs from Eugenia's LDA model, which is a Guided LDA model.
 We decided to implement both to see which will work well, if any.